-F.1.14 Greenhouse Gas Emissions and Climate Change
+D.1.14 Greenhouse Gas Emissions and Climate Change

-Proponent Commitment Relevant Section in Coal Mine EIS Under the Carbon Pollution Reduction Scheme (CPRS), entities in covered industries that directly emit more than a specified threshold amount of GHG will be required to surrender permits at the end of each compliance period to match their GHG emissions.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Under the Carbon Pollution Reduction Scheme (CPRS), entities in covered industries that directly emit more than a specified threshold amount of GHG will be required to surrender permits at the end of each compliance period to match their GHG emissions.
 If a covered entity fails to surrender sufficient permits, it will be subject to penalties.
 The Proponent will be required to obtain and surrender permits with respect to the covered GHG emissions from the Project.
-Volume 2, Section 14.2.1.2 The Commonwealth Government's Energy Efficiency Opportunities (EEO) program came into effect in July 2006, and Volume 2, Section 14.2.1.2
+Volume 2, Section 14.2.1.2 In addition to the reductions to GHG emissions achieved through changes to the Project description, the following process management principles will be implemented: Plant and equipment: Energy efficiency ratings will be investigated, with higher ratings the preferred option; Plant and equipment will be regularly serviced and maintained according to manufacturers recommendations; and Plant and equipment will be operated in an appropriate manner.
+Blasting activities will be optimised to minimise double handling; A GHG inventory will be maintained from the beginning of the construction phase, and the reporting requirement to the Greenhouse and Energy Data Officer will be filed annually (per the NGER legislation).
+Volume 2, Appendix Q Section Q4 The Commonwealth Government's Energy Efficiency Opportunities (EEO) program came into effect in July 2006, and mandates large energy users (over 0.5 petajoules [PJ] of energy consumption per year) to participate in the program.
+The objective of this program is to drive ongoing improvements in energy consumption amongst large users.
+Businesses are Volume 2, Section 14.2.1.2